 Beginning with the 2008-09 school year, I transferred to Central Point Elementary.
 At CPE I spearheaded the Campus Tree Project, the 5th grade Outdoor Ed program, the Checkbook Project, and our own floor hockey tourney, and the 5th grade baby pic program.

-Mack Lewis has a degree in English and a post-bac certificate in education from Southern Oregon University.
-In 2004 he became one of just four teachers in the Central Point School District to have achieved National Board Certification, an honor extended to only a small percentage of the nation’s teaching force.
-He is a long-time member of the Teacher Advisory Board to Scholastic’s Storyworks Magazine, and a successful writer of education-related material, frequently contributing to such Scholastic classroom magazines as Scholastic News and Scope.
-His 38th play, The Birthmark, appeared in the Jan.
-2013 issue of Scope.
-He has also written articles for Instructor Magazine, and has published three educational books through Scholastic Professional including Read Aloud Plays: Symbols of America (2003), Read-Aloud Plays: Classic Short Stories (2010), and Super Sentences and Perfect Paragraphs (2009), which is the basis of much of CPE’s intermediate writing program.
-His work also appears on TeachersPasTeachers.com, Scribd, and Currclick.
-You can visit www.macklewis.com, mackowiecki.com, or readaloudplays.com for more on Mack’s writing.
+In 2004 I became one of just four teachers in the Central Point School District to achieve National Board Certification, an honor extended to only a small percentage of the nation’s teaching force.
+I’ve also served as a member of the Teacher Advisory Board to Scholastic’s Storyworks Magazine, and I’ve been a frequent contributor to several of Scholastic’s classroom magazines such as Scope and Scholastic News.
+I’ve also contributed articles to Instructor Magazine and published three educational books through Scholastic Professional including Read Aloud Plays: Symbols of America (2003), Read-Aloud Plays: Classic Short Stories (2010), and Super Sentences and Perfect Paragraphs (2009), which is the basis of much of CPE’s intermediate writing program.
+My work appears on TeachersPayTeachers.com.
+You can visit www.macklewis.com for more on my writing career.